SynHydro3 – Synthesis Platform Using Hydrogen, Hydrogenases and Hydrogels

-In SynHydro3, a compatible platform technology for hydrogen-driven biocatalysis is developed, which can be easily integrated into the existing bioreactor structure.
+SynHydro3 developed a compatible platform technology for hydrogen-driven biocatalysis that can be easily integrated into the existing bioreactor structure.
+The goal was to create a synthesis platform that enables catalytic biotransformations using hydrogen, hydrogenases, and hydrogels—even in the presence of oxygen.

 Schematic depiction of a modular, scalable and recyclable biohybrid catalyst as a platform technology.